Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Branch Chain Amino Acids (BCAAs) in Prime

-There are 250 mg of BCAAs in each serving of Prime Drink.
+There are 250 mg of BCAAs in each serving of Prime Hydration Drink.
 They are listed on the label as L-isoleucine, L-leucine, and L-valine.

+I think the presence of branch chain amino acids creates a false sense of value.
 Marketing BCAAs as a benefit may lead you to think your child needs them, or they have some extra special benefit for your child.

 They do not.

+Theoretically, BCAAs are protein-building blocks and are thought to help individuals build more muscle.
 But in the average person, who eats a diet with enough protein, there’s a very limited effect, according to research.
+Especially if children are pre-pubescent.

 Besides, these are amino acids that naturally occur in poultry, meat, fish and milk.